EcotopeResearch/EcosizerEngine/README.md

 or press ctrl+c then ctrl+d

-Steps for installing conda environment from the Anaconda prompt
+Steps for installing conda environment from the Anaconda prompt:
 1. Navigate to the EcosizerEngine directory.
 2. Create new environment from .yml file.